 4. Participate in panel discussion session including live Q&A

-Diabetes Meeting 2025, will be a truly international event; we expect to welcome healthcare professionals from over 100 countries.
+This Diabetes Meeting 2026, will be a truly international event; we expect to welcome healthcare professionals from over 100 countries.
 We also have global faculty who are leading experts in their fields.
 Gain valuable awareness from these prominent professionals from skilled institutions.

 Benefits of Joining Conference: